valasr/centor/README.md

 # Centor
-Centor is a distributed, highly flexible, highly available service that provides a simple interface to secure, connect, and monitor nodes and services in the clusters and can be used for different environments such kubernetes or scrach server.
+Centor (Central Operations Manager) is a distributed and highly available service implemented by the Raft protocol that provides a simple interface for securing, connecting, and monitoring nodes and services in clusters and can be used for different environments such as kubernetes or independent servers can be used.

 ## Features
 - **Multi-Datacenter** : easy to build multi datacenter clusters and create stable connection to gather.